arunabhdas/protopia/README.md

 # protopia
-Crowdsourced repository of solution for all the grand challenges of the 21st century
+Crowdsourced repository of solutions for all the grand challenges of the 21st century